MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - To learn more about Office 365 Calling Plans, see [Phone System and Calling Plans](calling-plan-landing-page.md) and [Calling Plans for Office 365](calling-plans-for-office-365.md).

 - You can only assign Cloud call queues toll and toll-free service phone numbers that you got in the **Microsoft Teams admin center** or transferred from another service provider.
-You are required to set up Communications Credits to get and use toll-free service numbers.
+Communications Credits are required for toll-free service numbers.

     > [!NOTE]
     > User (subscriber) phone numbers can't be assigned to call queues - only service toll or toll-free phone numbers can be used.

-- When you are distributing the incoming calls from a Cloud call queue, these clients are supported for call agents:
+- The following clients are supported for call agents associated to a Cloud call queue:

   - Skype for Business desktop client 2016 (32-bit and 64-bit versions)